RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 3. Make sure the game selection is set correctly(left-bottem of the app), this should happen automatically unless disabled
 4. Open the HUD Tab
 5. Click DSX
+6. To activate the DSX HUD read **[The guide for using the HUD Tab](/guide/how-to-use-huds)**
-6. You can alter behaviour for Braking and Acceleration, the port that is used to connect to DSX should be set to 6969.
+7. You can alter behaviour for Braking and Acceleration, the port that is used to connect to DSX should be set to 6969.
 This is not related to what you see in the multi-sim guide.
-7. To activate it read **[The guide for using the HUD Tab](/guide/how-to-use-huds)**